AutoHDR/HD-Net/README.md

 # HD-Net
+This repository contains the official implementation of "Face Inverse Rendering via Hierarchical Decoupling" [PDF](https://ieeexplore.ieee.org/document/9870667), which appeared in TIP 2022.

 <center><img src="data/results/_img3.png " width="80%"></center>
 From top to bottom are the input face, predicted albedo, predicted shading, visualized light and predicted normal.